dmattek/traversata-app/README.md

 ## Running the browser locally

+This is an [R/Shiny](https://shiny.posit.co) app.
-The app works on all major OS (Windows, macOS, standard Linux distributions) and only requires a recent R installation on which the standard package `shiny` is installed.
+It works on all major operating systems (Windows, macOS, standard Linux distributions), and only requires an installation of an [R](https://www.r-project.org/) programming language.
-Instructions to install R can be found on the official [R-project website](https://www.r-project.org/).
-Once R is installed, one can install the `shiny` package by typing: `install.packages("shiny")` in the R console.

-For new R users, once you have installed R, we recommend to use R from Rstudio.
+For new R users, once you have installed R, we recommend using [RStudio IDE](https://posit.co/products/open-source/rstudio)
-It provides a programming interface and makes it easier to run the results browser.
-Instructions for installation can be found on the [Rstudio website](https://rstudio.com/).

-#### Install and Start the App
+## Install and start the app

 First, download the latest version of the app directly from here (green button *<>Code*, download as zip).
 Unzip the folder and place it in your favorite location.

 If you have installed RStudio, launch it and go to *File -> Open Project*.
 In the contextual menu navigate to the location where you placed the app and open the file `traversata-app.Rproj`.
-This will load the app in the current Rstudio session.
+This will load the app in the current RStudio session.
-To start the app, open the `server.R` or the `ui.R` file in the Rstudio session, then click the *Run App* button with a green triangle in the upper right corner of the window with code open.
+To start the app, open the `server.R` or the `ui.R` file in the RStudio session, then click the *Run App* button with a green triangle in the upper right corner of the window with code open.